-Vertex, Inc. ("Vertex") and its direct and indirect wholly owned subsidiaries (collectively, the "Company") operate as solutions providers of state, local and value added tax calculation, compliance and analytics, offering software products which are sold through software license and software as a service ("cloud") subscriptions.
+Vertex, Inc. ("Vertex") and its consolidated subsidiaries (collectively, the "Company") operate as solutions providers of state, local and value added tax calculation, compliance and analytics, offering software products which are sold through software license and software as a service ("cloud") subscriptions.
 The Company also provides implementation and training services in connection with its software license and cloud subscriptions, transaction tax returns outsourcing, and other tax-related services.
 The Company sells to customers located throughout the United States of America ("U.S.") and internationally.